GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 5.4.0=
+* Feature: Prevent update to 6.0 if minimum requirements are not met (including when automatic updates enabled)
+* Feature: Show/allow any new updates for 5.x if minimum requirements are not met for 6.0

 = 5.3.4 =
 * Security: Resolve XSS issue on PDF List page